UDC Elects 2018 Officers

 Henry has recently worked for Northeast Wilderness Experience as a guide for river and hiking trips and for 3 B’s Indoor Shooting Range in Honesdale as a firearms instructor.
 He also helps maintain his family’s 300-acre Village View Farm property in Beach Lake, and is a member of the Beach Lake Hunting and Fishing Club.

-Al and his wife, Karen Carlson, are the parents of Dr. Alana Rickard of Beach Lake and attorney Dylan Henry of Ardmore, PA, and are the grandparents of Beau, the six-month-old son of Alana and Bart Rickard.
+Al and his wife, Karen Carlson, are the parents of Dr. Alana Rickard of Beach Lake and attorney Dylan Henry of Ardmore, PA, and are the grandparents of Beau, the son of Alana and Bart Rickard.

 About the UDC